bintu27/E-CommerceSite_Test_Java/README.md

 -> Verify successful placement of any order

-      1) Add to cart - women cloth, printed and printer summer dress
+      1) Add to cart - women cloths,
+            1. Printed dress
+            2. Printer summer dress
-      2) Validate only selected items in checkout screen
+      3) Validate only selected items in checkout screen
-      3) Clear the cart, then select size and pick any 2 cloths and validate selected items on the checkout screen
+      4) Clear the cart, then select size and pick any 2 cloths and validate selected items on the checkout screen
-      4) Place an order
+      5) Place an order

 ***This project could be run following broswers:***
 1. Chrome